Coder-Nicki/times_tables_challenge/README.md

 ## Help Documentation

 1. First check that you have git installed on your terminal.
 Type in `git --version`.
 If it outputs a version continue to next step.
-Otherwise type in `sudo apt install git` and follow instructions.
+Otherwise go to `https://www.atlassian.com/git/tutorials/install-git` for help in installing git.

 2. In your terminal type in `git clone https://github.com/Coder-Nicki/times_tables_challenge`

-3. Next type in `cd times_tables_challenge`
+3. Next type in `cd src`

 4. Then type in `./wrapper.sh`.
 This command sets up your environment and installs any needed packages.
 It then starts the application.